Dorilama/uce-dragonbinder/README.md

   },
 });

-// Define a Custom Element connected to the store. connectStore(store);
+// Use µce to create a Custom Element connected to the store. connectStore(store);

 customElements.whenDefined("uce-lib").then(() => {